 According to the American Academy of Family Physicians, a primary care physician is a specialist in Family Medicine, Internal Medicine or Pediatrics who provides definitive care at the point of first contact, and takes continuing responsibility for providing the patient’s comprehensive care.
 This care may include chronic, preventive and acute care in both inpatient and outpatient settings.
 These physicians are specifically trained to provide comprehensive primary care services through residency or fellowship training in acute and chronic care settings.
 The primary care physician spends most of her time providing primary care services to a defined population of patients.
-If you are interested in pursuing your medical career in primary care, here are the best medical schools for primary care according to the U.S. News and World Report.
+If you are interested in pursuing your medical career in primary care, here are some notable medical schools according to U.S. News and World Report.

 [RELATED: Browse MCAT Class and Test Options by State ]

 Located in Sacramento, California, UC Davis’ class of 2022 was comprised of 119 matriculants, of which 64% were female.
 Almost 60% came from a disadvantaged and underrepresented minority in medicine, and 32% of entering students were classified as first-generation.
-The average science GPA for the class of 2022 was 3.65 and the average MCAT score was 511.
 The 2018 Match Day results show that 21 UC Davis seniors matched into family medicine residencies, internal medicine was chosen by 36 seniors, and 12 went into pediatrics residencies, showing a strong leaning toward primary care.

 Internal medicine was a leading match result with 32 seniors matching in 2018, followed by 27 into pediatrics, and 16 into family medicine.
-The David Geffen School of Medicine at UCLA received more than 11,000 applications in 2017 for its 175 seats in the entering class, making it one of the most coveted programs in the country.
-The median MCAT score was 517, just above the 95th percentile, and the median GPA was 3.85.
+The David Geffen School of Medicine at UCLA received more than 14,500 applications for its 175 seats in the 2019 entering class, making it one of the most coveted programs in the country.
 The family medicine clerkship at DGSOM allows students to learn family-centered primary health care that is humanistic, comprehensive, cost-effective, continuous, and sensitive to psychosocial, ethical, and financial issues.
 The clerkship provides an opportunity for students to learn about the diagnosis and management of patients with common problems.

 Of the 154 UCSF students participating in the 2018 match, 66 chose primary care specialties, with 23 seniors choosing Internal Medicine residencies.
 Less than 2% of more than 7,700 applicants to the MD program get in, making UCSF one of the most competitive schools on the list.
-The median GPA and MCAT scores are 3.85 and 517, respectively.
-Most students are California residents and about a third of the medical school students body comes from communities historically underrepresented in medicine.
+The average GPA for admitted students in 2019 was 3.8 and the average MCAT score percentile ranking was 94.
+Most students are California residents and about a third of the medical school student body comes from communities historically underrepresented in medicine.